Renfe Class 102

-The Renfe Class 102 or S-102 (nicknamed "Pato" in Spanish, because of its nose that looks like the beak of a duck) is a push-pull high-speed train used for the AVE service and operated in Spain by the state-run railway company Renfe, and based on Bombardier Transportation's power car technology.
+The Renfe Class 102 or S-102 (nicknamed "Pato" in Spanish, because its nose looks like the beak of a duck) is a push-pull high-speed train used for the AVE service and operated in Spain by the state-run railway company Renfe, and based on Bombardier Transportation's power car technology.
 Outside AVE service, Talgo markets this train as the Talgo 350.

 Further production of closely related trains, differing in seating arrangement, resulted in the S-112.

 Background, design and orders

 The AVE Class 102 was constructed by Talgo with Adtranz (later Bombardier Transportation) providing the power car technology.
 It was primarily designed for the Madrid-Barcelona line.

 The trainsets consist of Talgo passenger cars modified in order to allow speeds of up to 350 km/h with power cars at each end.
 However, its certified maximum operating speed is 330 km/h due to the limits of its eight 1,000 kW motors.
 The trainsets can consist of up to 12 Talgo series VII coaches.